demingfactor/storytellingsa/src/cms/pages/membership.md

 * If unsure, come as a Guest, experience Storytelling, then decide about joining.
 * Annual membership fees usually collected at our February AGMs -  fun, no obligation events!
 * Can join at any time.
-(If very late in year your fees cover the next year :)!
+(If very late in year, your fees cover the next year :)

 ### **Fee payment options**